 What To Pack For Yourself During Your Pandemic Hospital Labor & Delivery Stay

-My favorite and go to brand are these here.
+My favorite and go-to brand are these here.
 I always take a few because I didn’t the first time around and my shirt was soaked in milk on day 2 and I wanted to cry.

-Learning from a second time mom – means you won’t cry over spilled milk.
+Learning from a second-time mom – means you won’t cry over spilled milk.
 So please take at least 6-10 nipple pads.

 Learning how to breastfeed is hard.
-Both you and baby are learning this habit and because of this neither of you may be any good at it (at first).
+Both you and baby are learning this habit and because of this, neither of you may be any good at it (at first).
 Which means your nipples may become sore.
 To help this soreness – use nipple cream.
 A little goes a long way.

 The only time I put a nursing bra on is when I am going to leave the hospital.
-When I am at the hospital I plan to be in my gown and let the girls just hang out and have baby on my chest doing skin to skin as much as possible.
+When I am at the hospital I plan to be in my gown and let the girls just hang out and have a baby on my chest doing skin to skin as much as possible.

 But when I am home, and as the days turn to weeks, the one thing that is consistent in my wardrobe is a nursing bra.

 This Boppy nursing pillow going to help you so much.
 I feel like I keep saying that but it’s true.
 Especially if you have a c-section.
-This is going to let you avoid putting pressure on your abdomen while you learn to nurse baby.
+This is going to let you avoid putting pressure on your abdomen while you learn to nurse the baby.

 High Waisted Leggings